annahanslc/project-time-series-stocks/README.md

 - The ACF plot shows a drop in correlation after lag of 1, which suggests that the MA component in the ARIMA model is 1 (q=1)
 - The PACF plot shows that after lag of 8, the partial autocorrelation becomes insignificant.
 This suggests that the AR component of the model is 8 (p=8).

+The ARIMA model can perform differencing, so the data I used for training the ARIMA model was transformed by taking the log, and deseasonalized by subtracting seasonal from seasonal_decompose, but not yet differenced.
+In the model, I set d=2 to implement 2 levels of differencing.

 My first ARIMA model with hyperparameters of p=8, d=2, q=1, produced the following metrics:

 1. Train RMSE = 7.737